 With student success of utmost importance at Florida Tech, professors make sure that information technology management students are privy to valuable industry knowledge and expertise.
-These experienced faculty members, who have diverse industry backgrounds, are active consultants who provide qualified instruction based on real-world experience through hands-on projects, events, promotions or internships.
+These experienced faculty members, who have diverse industry backgrounds, are active consultants who provide qualified instruction based on real-world experience through hands-on projects, events, promotions, and internships.

-Information technology management program students hone their international business skills through hands-on projects and national competitions such as:
+Information technology management program students hone their finance and international business skills through competitions, including:

 In addition to the support of our dedicated faculty, students have easy access to high-tech facilities and resources on campus to support their studies.
-As part of the information technology management program, students can explore business startup as their Major Field Practicum experience in Florida Tech’s Student Business Incubator, a living, breathing center for new venture creation.
+As part of the information technology management program, students can explore business startup as their Major Field Practicum experience in Florida Tech’s Student Business Incubator (SBI), a living, breathing center for new venture creation.
+With the SBI, Florida Tech provides an opportunity for students with exceptional business ideas to turn those concepts into business realities.
+The program gives select student startup businesses office space, computers, and other supplies to help the business get off the ground.
 Students may also choose to receive direct instructional help from our Academic Support Center.

-Information technology management jobs at local businesses provide Florida Tech students an opportunity to test their skills in a real world environment.
-By forging relationships with outside companies through these jobs and internships, students are able to work alongside many well-known companies, including:
+Information technology management jobs at local businesses provide Florida Tech students an opportunity to test their skills in a real-world environment.
+By forging relationships with outside companies through these jobs and internships, students can work alongside many well-known companies, including:

 These information technology management jobs allow students to experience what their future career will involve.